New Mutants: Original team reunion

 The reunion is spun from events from the limited series X-Infernus.
 Magik shows up at the X-Men headquarters in San Francisco, claiming to be from the future and warning that Dani Moonstar and Karma are in danger.
 Once tests show that Illyanna is not an imposter, Cannonball leads a rescue mission with her.
 They are joined by Magma and Sunspot.
 They end up taking on Legion.

-In later issue, Warlock returns to Earth and Cypher reappears alive, under the control of Selene.
+In a later issue, Warlock returns to Earth and Cypher reappears alive, under the control of Selene.
 After Warlock frees him from Selene's control, Cypher joins the team.

-During "Siege", Hela empowers Dani (now going by the codename Mirage) as a Valkyrie to bring the souls of the fallen Asgardians to her.
-During "X-Men: Second Coming", Karma loses her leg after being repeatedly stabbed by Cameron Hodge.
-It is replaced with a bionic one.
+During "Siege", Hela empowers Dani (now going by her old codename Mirage) as a Valkyrie to bring the souls of the fallen Asgardians to her.
+During "X-Men: Second Coming", Karma loses her leg after being stabbed by Cameron Hodge.

-Magik leads the team to Limbo, as part of her plan for revenge against the Elder Gods.
+Magik leads the team to Limbo as part of her plan for revenge against the Elder Gods.
 Cyclops has her imprisoned for her actions.
-In the same issue, Cannonball and Karma also leave the team.

-After they successfully rescue him from Sugar Man, Nate Grey joins the team.

-When the X-Men split in X-Men: Schism, the team sides with Cyclops and stays on Utopia.
-Their next mission is to find Blink.
-After locating her and helping her defeat a mutant rock band (Diskhord), Blink returns with them but decides to join the X-Men at the Jean Grey School of Higher Learning.
-She does join them during the last issues of the series.
+When the X-Men split in the "Schism" storyline, the majority of the team sides with Cyclops and stays on Utopia, while Cannonball and Karma side with Wolverine and leave to join the new Jean Grey School for Higher Learning.

+Cyclops tasks the remaining team with closing off some of the X-Men's 'unfinished business', and they ultimately recruit: